Hellvi: Bronze mask

 In the 1980s, a ceremonial bronze mask made for the Roman cavalry, was found in Hellvi with the use of a metal detector.
 It was kept in the finder's home until that person died, a friend inherited the mask and turned it over to the Gotland County Administrative Board in the winter of 2010.
 It was made in the 1st century, depicting Alexander the Great and it probably came to Gotland around 300–400.
 On the forehead of the mask is an image of Hercules with his club and the Nemean lion's skin.
 When found, the mask was missing one eye, the remaining eye was made of silver and probably added later.
 The following summer, 2011, an archaeological excavation was made at the site where the mask was originally found.
 The site was an old stone foundation of a house, abandoned sometime during the 7th century.
 The second eye along with some other objects, such as drinking horns were discovered during the excavation.
 The mask was not buried but probably kept in the house along with the drinking horns.
 A posthole where the mask was found and some rivet holes on the mask suggests that it may have been mounted on a pole.

+Hellvi helmet eyebrow

+Another significant find from Hellvi is the Hellvi helmet eyebrow.